National Bridge Inventory: South Carolina

 • Over the life of the IIJA, South Carolina will receive a total of $296.2 million in bridge formula funds, which will help make needed repairs.

-• This is down from 745 bridges classified as structurally deficient in 2020.
+• This is up from 499 bridges classified as structurally deficient in 2021.

 Top Most Traveled Structurally Deficient Bridges in South Carolina